-Sect. v.
-And be it further enacted by the authority aforesaid, That the said President and Judges, or any two of them, and the Register of wills, shall compose the Register's Court in each county, and shall have all and singular the powers, jurisdictions and authorities, thereunto belonging.
-Orphans Sect. v1.
-And be it further enacted by the authority aforesaid, court when that the Orphans' Court shall be held at such stated times, as the judges of the said court, in their respective counties, shall for each year ordain and establish.
-How indictments may be removed into the supreme SECT.
-VII.
-And be it further enacted by the authority aforeaid, That whensoever any person shall be indicted in any Court of Oyer and Terminer, Gaol Delivery, or Sessions of the Peace, the party charged shall be at liberty to remove the said indictment, and all proceedings thereupon, or a transcript thereof into the Supreme Court, by a writ of certiorari, or by writ of error, as the case may Provided always, That no such writ of certiorari, or writ require. of error, shall issue, or be available to remove the said indictment, and proceedings thereupon, or a transcript thereof, or to stay execution of the judgment thereupon rendered, unless the same shall be specially allowed by the Supreme Court, or one of the justices thereof, upon sufficient cause to it or him shewn, or shall have been sued out with the consent of the Attorney-General; which special allowance or consent shall be in writing, and certified on the said writ.
-Proviso.
+[Section V.] (Section V, P. L.) And be it further enacted by the authority aforesaid, That the said president and judges, or any two of them, and the register of wills, shall compose the register's court in each county, and shall have all and singular the powers, jurisdictions and authorities thereunto belonging.

+[Section IV.]
+(Section VI, P. L.) And be it further enacted by the authority aforesaid, That the orphans' courts shall be held at such stated times as the judges of the said court, in their respective counties, shall for each year ordain and establish.

+[Section VII.]
+(Section VII, P. L.) And be it further enacted by the authority aforesaid, That whensoever any person shall be indicted in any court of over and terminer, gaol delivery, or sessions of the peace, the party charged shall be at liberty to remove the said indictment and all proceedings thereupon, or a transcript thereof, into the supreme court, by a writ of certiorari or by writ of error, as the case may require.
+Provided always, That no such writ of certiorari or writ of error, shall issue or be available to remove the said indictment and proceedings thereupon, or a transcript thereof or to stay execution of the judgment thereupon rendered, unless the same shall be specially allowed by the supreme court, or one of the justices thereof, upon sufficient cause to it or him shown, or shall have been sued out with the consent of the attorney general, which special allowance or consent shall be in writing and certified on the said writ.

-What suits shall not abate by death of a post, chap, 2871.)
-Sect. viii.
-And be it enacted by the authority aforesaid.
-That where any suit shall be depending in any court in this common-(Extended to executor or administrator of such deceased, who was plaintiff, petispectrum tioner or defendant, in case the cause of action doth by law superior April, 1807, shall have full power to shall have full power to prosecute or defend such action until final judgment, and the defendant or defendants are hereby obliged to answer thereto accordingly; and the court before whom such cause may be depending is hereby empowered and directed to hear and determine the same, and to render judgment for or against the exccutor or administrator, as the case may require; and if such executor or administrator, having been duly served with a scire facias or citation, from the office of the clerk of the court where such suit is depending, sixty days before the meeting thereof, shall neglect or refuse to become a party to the suit, the court may render judgment against the estate of the deceased party, in the same manner as if the executor or administrator had voluntarily made himself a party to the suit; and the executor or administrator, who shall be-The proecedingshow come a party as aforesaid, shall, upon motion to the court where the suit is depending, be entitled to a continuance of the same until the next term or time of holding of the said court.
-The president and judges may of habeas corpus.
+[Section VIII.]
+(Section VIII, P. L.) And be it enacted by the authority aforesaid, That where any suit shall be depending in any court in this commonwealth, and either of the parties shall die before final judgment, the executor or administrator of such deceased, who was plaintiff, petitioner or defendant, in case the cause of action doth by law survive, shall have full power to prosecute or defend such action until final judgment, and the defendant or defendants are hereby obliged to answer thereto accordingly, and the court before whom such cause may be depending is hereby empowered and directed to hear and determine the same, and to render judgment for or against the executor or administrator, as the case may require, and if such executor or administrator, having been duly served with a scire facias, or citation, from the office of the clerk of the court where such suit is depending, sixty days before the meeting thereof, shall neglect or refuse to become a party to the suit, the court may render judgment against the estate of the deceased party, in the same manner as if the executor or administrator had voluntarily made himself a party to the suit, and the executor or administrator who shall become a party as aforesaid, shall, upon motion to the court where the suit is depending, be entitled to a continuance of the same until the next term or time of holding of the said court.